Arraiment/gfl-assistant/README.md

  2. [Angry Trap Midget's Guide to why your waifu sucks](https://gfl.matsuda.tips/dolls/)
  3. [GamePress's GFL Wiki](https://gamepress.gg/girlsfrontline/)

-Built with node.js and express.js, repo serves as documentation and version tracking Will probably find somewhere to host in the future.
+Built with node.js and express.js, repo serves as documentation and version tracking.

+Will probably find somewhere to host in the future.
 # To do